 One of the most common questions I get asked during clinic visits is “can STD symptoms appear the next day?”
 Unfortunately, it’s not the most straightforward of questions.
 In reality, each sexually transmitted disease can have a different set of symptoms, varying incubation periods, and of course - everyone’s experience with certain infections can differ!

-Here are the some of the suggested incubation periods for common STD symptoms to appear.
-Do bear in mind that each and every sexual health case is different, so these time periods are subject to individual circumstances and may differ case by case.
+Below are just some of the suggested incubation periods for common STD symptoms to appear.
+Bear in mind, each and every sexual health case is different, so these time periods are subject to individual circumstances and may differ case by case.

 If you are presently concerned about either your own or someone else's sexual health, a home STD test can identify common sexually transmitted infections.